-These nonstick picks come in a range of prices, and you’ll notice that some of the least expensive rival the most expensive in terms of performance.
+These nonstick picks come in a range of prices, and you’ll notice that some of the least expensive pans rival the most expensive in terms of performance.
 For more choices, see our full frying pan ratings.
-You can also consult our cookware buying guide for details on other pans, including stainless steel, cast iron, carbon steel, and copper.
+You can also consult our cookware buying guide for details on other pots and pans, including stainless steel, cast iron, carbon steel, and copper.

 CR’s take: The All-Clad Essentials skillet comes in a pack of two sizes—8.5 and 10.5 inches.
 We tested the larger one, which aced our cooking evenness test with an Excellent rating and also did very well on the food release test.
 The handle stays cool to the touch but became a little wiggly during our sturdiness test.
 And durability is a notch below our top rating, although it still earns a Very Good.

 CR’s take: You really can’t go wrong with the Anolon Advanced Nonstick frying pans; there are two in this set, a 10-inch and a 12-inch.
 Cooking evenness was superb in our tests, so you can make perfect pancakes to your heart’s content.
 Our fried eggs slid out without a nudge.
 The handle is sturdy and stays cool to the touch when you’re cooking.
 And the coating is durable, scoring a Very Good on our tests.